RIET-lab/GenerativeClaimMatchingPipeline/README.md

-# Download Requirements / Setup Package
+# Setup
-Install from requirements file
+Install dependancies from requirements file (currently this is heavy, in future planning to skim some of this)
 `pip install -r requirements.txt`

-Setup with pip
+Setup utilities/package with pip
 `pip install .`

+Define aliases for quick script running
+`source aliases.sh`

+CLEF data should be downloaded and unzipped into `data/`

 # Candidate Selection
 Sentence Transformer is the first stage of the claim matching pipeline.
 We have set it up to work with Huggingfaces implementations of sentence T5 (for all corresponding sizes)